5 Key Factors in Urban PlanningAugust 9, 2016

 Today, more than half of the world’s population lives in urban areas.
 Adding housing or commercial space to a neighborhood, renewing an economically depressed area, and planning for future population growth are all necessities in today’s cities.

 However, planning for these changes is often more complex than it sounds.
-Urban planners need to take a variety of details into consideration.
-Here are five key factors all urban planners have to consider when developing a region:
+Urban planners need to pay attention to a variety of details.
+Here are five key factors all urban planners must consider when developing a region:

 1. Planners must pay attention to the area’s environment.